5 Refurbished HDDs Worth Checking by Price per TB (2026) | compeach

 This list ranks by price per terabyte.
 It doesn't tell you whether a specific drive is right for your setup.
 Before buying, check a few things yourself:

 If you're seriously shopping, check the links, verify the current price, and run your own $/TB math before committing.
-The ranking here may not match what you see when you click through.
+The best-value ranking may not match what you see when you click through.

 The bottom line